Boeing, Airbus kept in suspense over big Dubai jet deals

 The show started amid a fragile local economy hit by relatively low oil prices and a stand-off between U.S.-backed Gulf Arab states and Iran, coupled with fuel protests in Iran.

-Defense exhibits featured missiles and anti-drone systems as well a new Saab <SAAB.ST> surveillance plane for the UAE.
+Defence exhibits featured missiles and anti-drone systems as well a new Saab surveillance plane for the UAE.

 "Tensions in the region are running high," said commentator Vago Muradian, editor-in-chief of Defense & Aerospace Report.